 - You can choose Google Maps, OpenCycleMap (OCM), satellite imagery or our specially designed Watch Optimized option.
 The Watch Optimized map is exclusive to dynamicWatch and designed to ideally match the color palette available on the watches.
 It uses the same OpenStreetMap worldwide map data as OpenCycleMap and is continuously updated.

-- Turn maps on and off in the dwMap menu (press-hold Up on watches without a menu button), which will have the option Show Maps or Hide Maps.
+- You must turn maps on in the dwMap menu.
+This is shown how ever you normally show menus on your watch: see dwMap App Menu for how to find it).
+It will have the option Show Maps or Hide Maps.
 Your last choice is remembered when you start the dwMap app again.

 - Plus signs are displayed while the tiles (quadrants) that make up the map are being downloaded.
 If a plus sign disappears but no map is shown there, the app will try to download that quadrant again later.